zeke/devcenter-scraper/content/md/custom-domains.md

 description: Assign additional custom and wildcard DNS domain names to your Heroku applications.
 ---

 All apps on Heroku are accessible via their `herokuapp.com` app subdomain.
 E.g., for an app named `example` it's available at `example.herokuapp.com`.
-To serve traffic on a non-herokuapp.com domain, e.g., `www.example.com`, you need to configure your application with a custom domain.
+To serve traffic on a non-herokuapp.com domain, e.g., `www.example.com`, you need to configure your application with a custom domain (a free feature on Heroku).

 The process to add a custom domain to your application can vary slightly, depending on the type of domain(s).